gabrieli/swarm-coding/docs/dev-roles/ROLE_DEVELOPER.md

   - Test with real production data (not mocks)
   - Verify expected output
 - If more information needed:
-  - Log at function boundaries: "Added logging to track imageData → base64 conversion"
+  - Log at function boundaries: "Added logging to track data transformations"
-  - Be specific: "Testing if processMenuImage receives valid Base64 input"
+  - Be specific: "Testing if [function] receives valid input"
   - Wait for confirmation
 - Continue isolating the exact transformation that fails